julian-z/QuickYelp/README.md

 ![](https://github.com/julian-z/QuickYelp/blob/main/static/images/quickyelp_logo_white_bordered_small.png)
-Developed by Julian Zulfikar, August 2023
+Developed by Julian Zulfikar, August 2023 - Discontinued March 2024 (Per Yelp's Request)

 # Purpose 🚀
 QuickYelp is a dynamic AI chatbot which scans through the information and reviews of a given Yelp business, then answers questions based on its training data.
 With this program, users are able to save a ton of time from having to manually read through the reviews themselves.
 Thus, our goal is to offer an easy and efficient way to retrieve a quick overview of a restaurant, as well as answer questions to the best of its ability.